Language-Aware Distillation for Multilingual Instruction-Following Speech LLMs with ASR-Only Supervision: Experiments

 \subsection{Evaluation Data}

 Due to the lack of established evaluation benchmarks for multilingual speech understanding tasks, we have also developed in-house synthetic evaluation data to support our findings in addition to existing benchmarks.
-All data used for evaluation is ``unseen" during training as the training data is not task-specific.
-All synthetic audio is of high-quality, generated at 44.1KHz using state-of-the-art commercially available TTS.
+Data used for evaluation is ``unseen" during training with no speaker overlap in training and evaluation data.
+All high-quality synthetic audio is generated at 44.1KHz using state-of-the-art commercially available TTS.